AlfredoDevloper/Hardware-Landing-page/README.md

 # Hardware-Landing-page
-My first project after the study of tua Basic of HTML CSS
+My first project after the study of the Basic of HTML CSS